B4N4NUS/Glue-VR-Trackers-Firmware/README.md

  Now GlueVR trackers only support MPU6050, but I'll fix it someday.

 # Changes to SlimeVR Tracker firmware
  Got rid of the power switch.
-Now trackers using deepsleep as an alternative to cut ther power off.
+Now trackers are using deepsleep as an alternative to manualy cut ther power off.

  Switch was replaced with button connected to RST on microcontroller.